From Acronym to Real-World Best Practices

 In today’s Clinical ecosystem, when it comes to Computerized Systems Validation (CSV), there are increasing pressures from Organizational Standards (ISO 9000 Series), Governing Bodies (FDA), and other external influencers that can, when not properly interpreted, lead to introducing deadly waste in your organization.
-This waste can dangerously erode your customer’s experience and your market share.
+This waste can erode your customer experience and market share.
 With continuous and increasing pressures to drive value at the lowest cost, maximized productivity, and fastest speed to market, the pathway to success for Quality Leadership is a challenging one, laden with waste-filled landmines waiting to destroy your business and everyone in it.

 For Non-Clinical systems within Clinical Organizations, applying the same process mandates employed to Scope, Design, and Execute Validation as well as Verify, Resolve, and Close Defects simply isn’t necessary since the impact from post release defects isn’t the same.
 No one accidentally gets a deadly insulin shot or the wrong surgical procedure if your salesforce test data is wrong or the workflow doesn’t operate as designed.
 We still want the best quality available but the severity and tolerance for defects is quite different.
 So what is the right balance?

 It is, therefore, imperative that you implement the right GxP solution (more on this later) for each Customer and Data Type to not only protect yourself against those regulations and governing bodies where necessary, but also to avoid having Tim Woods become a gangrenous infection you are unable to destroy.